Westminster Business Forum

 Format: DOWNLOADABLE PDF

-Discussion is expected to draw on UKRI’s work on implementing the review, including the benefits of sharing best practice developed from TenU’s USIT guide, with a plan for Research England to publish further information to help enable implementation of these practices.
-Sessions will also examine plans in Invest 2035: The UK’s Modern Industrial Strategy, focusing on supporting the contribution that spin-outs make to the UK economy - with £1.66bn raised in equity funding in 2023 - as well as encouraging more venture capital investment into spin-outs and high-growth firms via pension and investment funds, such as the British Business Bank’s new British Growth Partnership.
+Discussion was expected to draw on UKRI’s work on implementing the review, including the benefits of sharing best practice developed from TenU’s USIT guide, with a plan for Research England to publish further information to help enable implementation of these practices.
+Sessions also examined plans in Invest 2035: The UK’s Modern Industrial Strategy, focusing on supporting the contribution that spin-outs make to the UK economy - with £1.66bn raised in equity funding in 2023 - as well as encouraging more venture capital investment into spin-outs and high-growth firms via pension and investment funds, such as the British Business Bank’s new British Growth Partnership.

-With the £40m in proof-of-concept funding and improvements to support commercialisation of cutting-edge research announced in the Budget, sessions are expected to consider the Russell Group’s recommendations for the Government, such as piloting and scaling-up the UKRI’s proof of concept spin-out fund, launching a ‘spark fund’ to invest in early-stage university spin-outs, increasing Higher Education Innovation Fund allocations, and promoting the UK’s research-intensive universities internationally.
+With the £40m in proof-of-concept funding and improvements to support commercialisation of cutting-edge research announced in the Budget, sessions were expected to consider the Russell Group’s recommendations for the Government, such as piloting and scaling-up the UKRI’s proof of concept spin-out fund, launching a ‘spark fund’ to invest in early-stage university spin-outs, increasing Higher Education Innovation Fund allocations, and promoting the UK’s research-intensive universities internationally.

-The agenda will also bring out latest thinking on addressing the decline in equity investment in UK spin-outs from the pandemic-related peaks in 2021-2022.
+The agenda also brought out latest thinking on addressing the decline in equity investment in UK spin-outs from the pandemic-related peaks in 2021-2022.
 The role of university-partner funds in attracting investment will be discussed, alongside government policies such as visa schemes, and their effect on international recruitment and its wider growth agenda.

-Overall, areas for discussion include:
+Overall, areas for discussion included:

 • key priorities: progress since the Independent Review - moving policy and HE sector practice forward - growth efficiency in the context of the Government’s wider investment and spending plans